 Gross margin percentage, which is revenues less costs of revenues divided by revenues, fluctuates based on factors such as the mix of products sold, the cost and proportion of third-party hardware and software included in the systems sold, the offering of product upgrades, price discounts and other sales-promotion programs, the distribution channels through which products are sold, the timing of new product introductions, sales of aftermarket hardware products such as disk drives and currency exchange-rate fluctuations.
-Our total gross margin percentage for the three-month period ended March 31, 2014 increased to 62.4%, from 61.1% for the same period in 2013.
-As previously discussed, the revenues recognized from the amortization of deferred revenues (that is, the recognition of revenue backlog) attributable to transactions executed on or before December 31, 2010 will continue to decline until the related deferred revenue balances are largely amortized in 2016.
-These revenues have 100% margins, because the timing of the recognition of the deferred costs did not change as a result of our restatement, and our gross margin percentages will be negatively impacted year over year as these revenues decline.
-A general improvement in our services and support delivery, whereby revenue increased while costs were relatively unchanged; lower manufacturing overhead costs; and lower amortization expense due to the completion of the amortization of developed technology intangible assets more than offset the decline resulting from deferred revenue amortization.
+Our total gross margin percentage for the three-month period ended September 30, 2014 increased to 62.9% from 59.5% for the same period in 2013.
+Our total gross margin percentage for the nine-month period ended September 30, 2014 increased to 61.7% compared to 60.6% for the same period in 2013.
+For both 2014 periods, our products gross margin percentages increased, while our services gross margin percentages decreased.
+The increases in products gross margins in both periods were primarily due to the impact of cost reduction initiatives, partially offset by the impact of the previously discussed lower amortization of deferred revenues attributable to transactions executed on or before December 31, 2010.
+The services gross margin percentage declines in both periods were due to lower services revenues on relatively fixed costs.
+As previously discussed, the revenues recognized from the amortization of deferred revenues (that is, the recognition of revenue backlog) attributable to transactions executed on or before December 31, 2010 will continue to decline until the related deferred revenue balance are largely amortized by 2016.
+These revenues have 100% margins, because the timing of the recognition of the deferred costs did not change as a result of our restatement, and our gross margin percentages will be negatively impacted as these revenues decline.

-Gross Margin % for the Three Months Ended March 31, 2014 and 2013
+Gross Margin % for the Three Months Ended September 30, 2014 and 2013